Progvice/mvc/README.md

 In future with this information developer is able to upload plugin to jjmvc.net or to other unofficial plugin libraries and it is easily accessible to other developers.

+Data where all plugins are listed can be found in:

+    /app/plugins/plugins.json

-Below is simple example what plugin JSON should look like.
+This is what plugin JSON should look like:

     {
         "author": {